 What is the MaPP Challenge?

 The Mathematical Puzzle Program (MaPP) Challenge is a team-based mathematical puzzle competition for high school students held at multiple college campuses across the country.
 Unlike most math competitions, MaPP Challenge doesn’t require any knowledge beyond basic algebra and rewards players’ problem-solving ability over their previous mathematical background.
-The MaPP Challenge will be held on Saturday, February 16, 2019 at the University of North Carolina Asheville, co-hosted by UNCA and Western Carolina University.
+The MaPP Challenge will be held on Saturday, February 8 at Western Carolina University, co-hosted by Western Carolina University and UNCA.
 Check-in begins at 10am and the game will last until around 3pm (lunch is provided).
 The cost is $10 per student which includes a full day of puzzle fun, lunch, t-shirt, and awards.

 - 9:30am: Volunteer check-in

 - 10:30am-10:45am: Orientation